-Performance criteria for water quality and ecological values in the lagoon are addressed separately (Boughton et al., 2017) and are not included in this document.
+Performance criteria for water quality and ecological values in the lagoon are addressed separately (Boughton et al., 2017) and are only summarized in this document's Section 3.1.2.
 Sonoma Water's water quality monitoring plan is described in Sonoma County Water Agency (2013a), with the monitoring results described in Sonoma County Water Agency (2013b).